Femia > Health Library > Getting Pregnant > Planning pregnancy > Anteverted uterus: Understanding its impact on fertility and pregnancy

 Since an anteverted tilt of the uterus is present in more than half of the women, it is regarded as a normal position of the uterus.

 Along with anteversion, your uterus will also be described based on its flexion, the angle at which the topmost portion of your uterus is tipped relative to your cervix.
-Anteverted uteri are also anteflexed, which means that the fundus, the top part of the uterus, is flexed or “bending” forward.
+Anteverted uterus are also anteflexed, which means that the fundus, the top part of the uterus, is flexed or “bending” forward.

 To understand an anteverted uterus, it is also important to consider other positions a uterus may be found in.